The Power of Building Relationships in Education

-So, what we try to do is give a corresponding staff approach to any kind of behaviour we see.
-So, for instance, in an anxiety behaviour, we want to be supportive.
-If we see a defensive behaviour, we want to be directive.
+So, what we try to do is give a corresponding staff approach to any kind of behavior we see.
+So, for instance, in an anxiety behavior, we want to be supportive.
+If we see a defensive behavior, we want to be directive.

 How to Be Supportive When Someone is Anxious